pch957/btsprice/README.md

 Run the price feed script

->>You are going to make sure this continues to run as a background process even after you logout.
+>Make sure this continues to run as a background process even after you logout.

 ```
 cd btsprice